 Immediate Relative visas are family-based immigration visas that are divided into 5 categories.
 In the following, our principal focus is on the Children Green Card.

-The IR2 visa or Children Green Card is an immigrant visa issued to unmarried children under the age of 21 the US citizens.
+The IR2 visa or Children Green Card is an immigrant visa issued to unmarried children under the age of 21 US citizens.
 In this article, we study the application process, processing time, requirements, interview questions, and other details related to the IR2 visa.

 What is a Children Green Card?

-As mentioned, this visa is issued to children under the age of 21 and unmarried US citizens.
+It is like IR1 or IR5 visas with a little difference.
+This visa is issued to children under the age of 21 and unmarried US citizens.
 Children under the Child Status Protection Act can also use this visa, provided they are under 21 years old.
 Children who receive this visa can live in the United States and continue their education.
 These people will also be eligible for a Green Card after a while.
 Unlike employment-based visas and Family Preference Immigrant visas, Immediate Relative Immigrant visas do not have an annual cap.
 Therefore, all people who are eligible to receive an IR2 visa can obtain their visas.

 Unlike other visas, the requirements for this visa are not very complicated.
 Eligible children must: